RKrueg/pizza-parlor-2/README.md

 Code: myPizza.pizzaCostToppings();
 Expected Output: 1

-Describe:
+Describe: Pizza.prototype.pizzaTotal = function ()

-Test:
+Test: "It should add the sizePrice and toppingsPrice together to give a total cost"
-Code:
+Code: myPizza.pizzaTotal();
-Expected Output:
+Expected Output: 11